Skip to main content

 Conclusion

 The ability for customers to upload files in Dokan Multi Vendor platforms is a crucial feature that allows vendors to provide a more personalized and seamless shopping experience for their customers.
-To enable the custom file or document uploading feature and to be stored in Google Drive account you must Integrate Google Drive inside your website.
+To enable the custom file or document uploading feature and to be stored in a Google Drive account you must Integrate Google Drive inside your website.

 Now vendors will allow customers to upload files from Dokan and uploaded files will be stored in a specific Google Drive account for further inspection.